bbonev/eoip/README.md

     | Ethernet frame...                                             |

-Strangely enough the frame length is kept into network byte order and tunnel ID is in little endian byte order.
+Strangely enough the frame length is kept into network byte order while tunnel ID is in little endian byte order.

 Bugs